-DEFINITION 2.
-We denote by c the set of $c_i$ for $\forall i \in \mathcal{I}$ , $c_i$ being the amount of data user i needs to backup or store in the system.
+Definition 2 We denote by $c_i \forall i \in \mathcal{I}$ the amount of data user i wants to backup or store in the system.

-Most of the existing works on p2p backup and storage systems consider a specific exchange rule in order to address the data availability issue and to enforce symmetric collaboration between peers.
-For example, [21] imposes on peer i, with $c_i$ data units stored in the system, the duty of storing $\frac{c_i}{p_i}$ data units for others, where $p_i$ is peer i's availability, $p_i \leq 1$ .
-This means that a peer can store only discount(o) < o in the system when she offers o storage capacity to others.
-The redundancy factor introduced through the discount function is achieved using techniques such as erasure coding and replication, and guarantees a permanent backup service despite peer churn.
+Most of the existing works on P2P backup and storage systems consider a specific exchange rule in order to address the data availability issue and to enforce symmetric collaboration between peers.
+For example, Wuala imposes on peer i, with c_i data units stored in the system, the duty of storing $\frac{c_i}{p_i}$ data units for others, where p_i is peer i's availability, $p_i \leq 1$.
+The shared capacities provide additional storage space which is then exploited by data management techniques such as data replication and/or redundancy.
+The latter guarantee permanent backup service despite peer churn.
+Moreover, since the extent of space a peer offers for others depends on the peer's characteristics, this approach supports fairness: less reliable peers need to offer relatively more storage resource than sounder ones.
+Therefore, such exchange rules yield symmetry among peers in terms of overall resource contribution, i.e., not only storage space is taken into account, but its "quality" as well.

-&lt;sup>1In this paper the terms user, peer, player and participant are synonyms.
+$^{^{5}}$ In this paper the terms user, peer, player and participant are synonyms.

-In our model, discounting is achieved using peers' profiles $\alpha$ : if peer i offers $\frac{c_i}{\alpha_i}$ storage space she can backup $c_i$ data units in the system (note that $0 \leq \alpha_i \leq 1$ ).
-We further note that a fair barter-based p2p system should lie on symmetric exchanges of backup space between peers.
-In our model, the profile-dependent redundancy factor is used to reach symmetric exchanges.
+In our model, a peer i offering $\frac{c_i}{\alpha_i}$ storage space can backup c_i data units in the system (note that $0 \le \alpha_i \le$ 1).
+As we noted, a fair barter-based P2P system should lie on symmetric exchanges of backup space between peers; in our model, the profile is used as weighting factor to reach symmetric exchanges.

-Our general model considers peers being able to locally decide (and optimize) the amount of data $c_i$ they will store in the p2p system.
+Our general model considers peers being able to locally decide (and optimize) the amount of data c_i they will store in the P2P system.